jmd-dk/concept/concept/docs/installation.rst

 For the MPI implementation, CO\ *N*\ CEPT officially supports MPICH and OpenMPI, though it should not matter much (a CO\ *N*\ CEPT installation using MVAPICH has been successful at least once).
-What is important is that the MPI library used supports the MPI-3 standard.
+What is important is that the MPI library used conforms to the MPI-3 (or MPI-3.1) standard.